 As you probably already know, it’s extremely important to maintain a clear flue space in your pallet racking.
-According to the National Fire Protection Association, the longitudinal flue space must remain clear at all times with a 6″ separation between racks in the down-aisle direction.
+According to the National Fire Protection Association (NFPA) Code 13, the longitudinal flue space must remain clear at all times with a 6″ separation between racks in the down-aisle direction.
 While a clear transverse flue space is also important, the longitudinal flue space allows heat from a fire to vent upward and ceiling fire sprinklers to work effectively.

 It’s simple enough to say the flue space needs to be kept clear, but it can be more challenging in practice when you have many tall racks to maintain.